Skip to content

 • never

-List of artifacts that are not subject to deletion:
+List of artifacts not subject to deletion:

 • Artifacts from the last pipeline.
 This behavior can be changed in the service settings